-Women who are on a quest to lose fat and build muscle often become frustrated with how long it takes, and how little results they are seeing, which then can result in giving up on the whole process.
+Women who are on a quest to lose fat and build muscle often become frustrated with how long it takes and how few results they are seeing, which can result in giving up on the whole process.

-Women’s bodies are also very different than men’s so reading up on exercise plans and tips geared towards a man’s body just won’t offer the results you’re after.
+Women’s bodies are also very different from men’s, so reading up on exercise plans and tips for a man’s body won’t offer the results you’re after.

-Before you decide to throw in the towel here’s a look at some tips you can use when it comes to how to build muscle and lose fat for women.
+Before you decide to throw in the towel, here’s a look at some tips you can use when it comes to how to build muscle and lose fat women.

 Get the Correct Amount of Omega-3 and Omega-6

-This tip is an extremely easy one as it doesn’t involve any exercise whatsoever.
-It’s recommended that women be sure to get the correct amounts of Omega-3 and Omega-6, you don’t want too little or too much.
+This tip is straightforward as it doesn’t involve any exercise whatsoever.
+It’s recommended that women be sure to get the correct amounts of Omega-3 and Omega-6; you don’t want too little or too much.
 Ideally, this means limiting your intake of vegetable oils and fat.

 Focus on Lean Muscle

-Everyone knows that muscle burns fat so aiming to build lean muscle will not only give your body more tone but it will be using up calories.
+Everyone knows that muscle burns fat, so aiming to build lean muscle will give your body more tone and use up calories.

-There are some tips for doing this and it’s to eat many meals through the day with a high concentration of protein and to do weight training.
+There are some tips for doing this: eating many meals throughout the day with a high concentration of protein and doing weight training.

-Processed foods will be your enemy while working on lean muscle instead opt for foods like egg whites, fish, chicken breast, and of course a healthy variety of vegetables.
+Processed foods will be your enemy while working on lean muscle; instead, opt for foods like egg whites, fish, chicken breast, and a healthy variety of vegetables.

-As far as your weight training schedule goes it’s ideal to aim for three times a week.
-Be sure to switch up the areas you are training so you don’t put all your focus in one area.
+Regarding your weight training schedule, it’s ideal to aim for three times a week.
+Be sure to switch up the areas you are training so you don’t put all your focus in one place.

-There are some exercises that are known to burn fat and build up your muscle which are barbell squats, triceps extensions, and curls.
+Some exercises are known to burn fat and build up your muscle: barbell squats, triceps extensions, and curls.

 Don’t Forget your Cardio

-While many people focus on weight training when they want to build muscle they forget that cardio plays an important role in the process as well.
+While many people focus on weight training to build muscle, they forget that cardio also plays a vital role in the process.

-By including cardio in your workout you’ll speed up the results and you’ll also find after the initial phase you’ll start to have a lot more energy.
+By including cardio in your workout, you’ll speed up the results and also find after the initial phase; you’ll start to have much more energy.

-Keep in mind there is no rule that you have to do cardio and weight training on the same or separate days, you can decide which schedule works best for you.
+Remember, there is no rule that you have to do cardio and weight training on the same or separate days; you can decide which schedule works best for you.

 Just be sure that you’re doing moderate to high-intensity cardio training.
-It is suggested you do 30 minutes of cardio three to four times a week.
+You should do 30 minutes of cardio three to four times a week.

-Workout in your home, at the gym, outdoors, and perform different kinds of activities.
-You’ll likely find some you enjoy more than others but try to resist performing the same ones each time.
+Work out in your home, at the gym, and outdoors, and perform different activities.
+You’ll likely find some you enjoy more than others but try to resist committing the same ones each time.

 Meet up with a Nutritionist/Meal Planner

-It may be worth your time to set up an appointment with a nutritionist or meal planner that can give you advice on the best foods to choose in order to help you meet your weight loss goals.
+It may be worth your time to schedule an appointment with a nutritionist or meal planner who can advise you on the best foods to help you meet your weight loss goals.

-Fad diets should be avoided at all costs because even if you do end up losing weight it will be temporary.
+Fad diets should be avoided at all costs because even if you lose weight, it will be temporary.

-Instead of seeing the process as a lifestyle change and focusing on healthy, natural, and nutrient-rich foods is the way to go.
+Instead of seeing the process as a lifestyle change, focusing on healthy, natural, and nutrient-rich foods is the way to go.

-Starving yourself, cutting things out of your diet completely, and surviving just on liquids won’t get you where you want to be and can actually send you off-course in the long-run.
+Starving yourself, cutting things out of your diet completely, and surviving just on liquids won’t get you where you want to be and can send you off course in the long run.

 Do Your Research

-Before starting an exercise routine there is absolutely nothing wrong with doing a little research on the right kinds of exercises to perform.
+Before starting an exercise routine, there is nothing wrong with researching the correct exercises to perform.

-Not only will it help you put together an effective routine but you can also view the correct way to perform the exercises.
+It will help you put together an effective routine, and you can also view the correct way to perform the exercises.

-If the exercise isn’t performed correctly you won’t get the results you want and you risk injuring yourself, which means your workout will come to a halt for days and even weeks as you recover.
+If the exercise isn’t performed correctly, you won’t get the desired results and risk injuring yourself, which means your workout will come to a halt for days and even weeks as you recover.

 Carbs Aren’t the Enemy

-If you don’t have enough carbs in your body your muscle will actually start drawing from itself to get energy, thereby destroying all your work to build it in the first place.
+If you don’t have enough carbs in your body, your muscle will start drawing from itself to get energy, destroying all your work to build it in the first place.

-Try to keep your daily intake in check though as your carbs shouldn’t be more than 30-40% of your total daily calorie count.
+Try to keep your daily intake in check, though, as your carbs shouldn’t exceed 30-40% of your total daily calorie count.

 Look for the Good Fats

-Fats are another thing that has gotten a terrible reputation causing people to opt for fat-free and low-fat options.
+Fats have gotten a terrible reputation, causing people to opt for fat-free and low-fat options.

-Your body requires fat to act as fuel so you do need some but it’s a matter of picking the good fats versus the bad ones.
+Your body requires fat to act as fuel, so you need some, but it’s a matter of picking the good fats versus the bad ones.
 Healthy fats are fish, walnuts, avocados, and almonds.

 Stay on Track and Get Results the Results You Deserve